Lee McKenzie

 Lee McKenzie (born 1 December 1977) is a journalist and presenter who is a reporter and deputy presenter for Channel 4's F1 coverage and also the main presenter of the W Series and Channel 4 Rugby.
-McKenzie also works on a variety of sports on the BBC including tennis, rugby and equestrian, as well as the Olympics and Paralympic Games.
+McKenzie also works on a variety of sports on the BBC and Channel 4 including tennis, rugby and equestrian, as well as the Olympics and Paralympic Games.
 McKenzie has also worked as a presenter for the BBC's F1 coverage, Sky Sports and Sky Sports News.

-The daughter of Bob McKenzie, a fellow sport and motorsport journalist, McKenzie has worked mainly in motorsport and rugby.
+Lee is the daughter of Bob McKenzie, a Daily Express sports journalist for 35 years.

 Broadcasting career

 McKenzie has presented for ITV, and also launched the horse racing channel At the Races.
 McKenzie has also presented Lookaround for Border Television, and covered many high-profile stories including the Lockerbie Trial.
 McKenzie has been a journalist since she was 15 years old.
 In 2007, McKenzie won the Jim Clark Memorial Award for contributions to motorsport.
 McKenzie competed in several rounds of the World Rally Championship in 2004, and the Norwegian Mountain rally in 2005.

 McKenzie has hosted several programmes, including three seasons of Sky Sports' A1 Grand Prix coverage, as well as the world feed coverage.
 A lifelong motorsport and "any sports" fan, McKenzie has presented several programmes on ITV, Channel 4 as well as Sky Sports, including the live Sunday afternoon show Speed Sunday and the British Superbike Championship (BSB).
 In 2006, McKenzie travelled over 150000 mi – five times round the world – covering both the Formula One and the A1 Grand Prix.

 McKenzie has covered most major sports events from the Rugby World Cup to Wimbledon and the Derby, from Netball, Grand Prix and Football.
 McKenzie has presented for At the Races, covering horse racing for Sky Sports, and presenting the 6 o'clock news.
 McKenzie covered many big news stories including the Lockerbie trial.
 McKenzie starred in a TV advert for Nokia, presenting award ceremonies including Formula One and other events.
 McKenzie presented for the Sony PlayStation, the F1 Regent Street display in front of 300,000 people and was asked by Nigel Mansell and Carl Fogarty to host the launch of their magazine for whom she was the on-track editor and columnist.